 If you are flying in Economy or Premium Economy, you may not have lounge access, in which case, you can use a Priority Pass to access an airport lounge and escape the crowds at London Heathrow.
-The American Express Platinum and Centurion cards come with an unlimited Priority Pass (contact us via our concierge for a referral for extra free bonus points) or you can apply for a free Amex Gold Card, and you will get two free Lounge Club passes can be immediately used to get into these Priority Pass lounges to enjoy free drinks (including alcohol) and food.
+The American Express Platinum and Centurion cards come with an unlimited Priority Pass (Contact our concierge for a referral for extra free bonus points) or you can apply for a free Amex Gold Card, and you will get two free Lounge Club passes can be immediately used to get into these Priority Pass lounges to enjoy free drinks (including alcohol) and food.

 The Priority Pass lounges you will find at Gatwick North Terminal are the Aspire lounge, My Lounge, and the No 1 Lounge, and the best of these lounges are outlined in more detail below.

 1. No1 Gatwick Airport Lounge

 No1 Gatwick is, in my opinion, the best of the three lounge options at Gatwick’s North Terminal.
 If you don’t hold a Priority Pass, it also comes in as the most pricy.
 You reach the No1 Gatwick Lounge by continuing to the end of the “lounge corridor” – you can’t miss it!
 The lounge is large and airy and has expansive views across the runways at Gatwick, which is lovely to look out over.
 This is the only lounge that supplies hot food options, a large selection of cold food options as well as a relaxing sofa area, a sofa area next to the windows (with a view), and a cafe-style seating area.
 You will also find an almost unlimited selection of magazines here.
 The only thing I don’t like about this lounge is the fact that it does not supply sparkling water or coke except out of a tap, which results in a very flat soft drink.
 Bathrooms are luxury, and there is also a Spa.
 Read our full review of No1 Gatwick Lounge.